dgstack/dgstack.github.io/_posts/blog/Java/2016-12-02-Spring-Security-Boot-With-Strompath.md

 ```

-The values of above properties will be diffrent in you case as you need to create an account at <a target="_blank" href="https://stormpath.com/">Stormpath</a>.
+The values of above properties will be diffrent in your case as you need to create an account at <a target="_blank" href="https://stormpath.com/">Stormpath</a>.

 ### Stormpath